Benchmarking single-photon sources from an auto-correlation measurement: Experiment

-The values of $\hat{P}_1^{T\ast}(\bm p)$ and $\hat{P}_1^{R\ast}(\bm p)$ as measured in our experiment are given in Tab.~\ref{tab:results_dependent} for the three highest transmission efficiencies under the assumptions that the beamsplitter coefficients are bounded by $(1-\hat t,\hat r)=(0.49,0.50)$ and the detector efficiencies are upper bounded by $(\hat{\eta}_R,\hat{\eta}_T)=(0.95,0.88)$.
+To compute the value of the calibration-dependent benchmark one needs to estimate the detector efficiencies and the reflection/transmission coefficient of the beam splitter.
+In order to characterize the detectors, we use the standard method, see e.g.~\cite{Caloz2018} for a detailed description.
+For our setup we find that the beam splitter coefficients are bounded by $\hat{r}\in[0.49,0.50]$ and the detector efficiencies are upper bounded by $(\hat{\eta}_R,\hat{\eta}_T)=(0.95,0.88)$.
 The upper bounds for the detector efficiencies are obtained from results of the measured detection efficiencies given in Tab.~\ref{tab:efficiencies} by adding three times the measurement uncertainty of around 0.01, see Supplementary Material of~\cite{Caloz2018}.
-The confidence intervals $\hat{q}_{\alpha}^{\ast} \leq \bar P_1$ and $\hat{nw}_{\alpha}^{\ast}\leq \bar N_W$ are also reported for a confidence level of $\alpha=$ \num{E-10}.
-Compared to the apparatus independent results presented in Tab.~\ref{tab:results}, we note that by taking detector inefficiencies into account, the two highest transmission efficiencies are now exhibiting Wigner negativity.